idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 ### Executioner style=font-size:125%

 The `SweepUpdate` executioner is used for the CMFD acceleration. `SweepUpdate` is a special Richardson executioner for performing source iteration with a transport sweeper.
 This source iteration can be accelerated by turning on `cmfd_acceleration` which invokes the CMFD solve where the low order diffusion equation is solved with a convection closure term to make the diffusion system and the transport system consistent.
-`richardson_rel_tol` or `richardson_abs_tol` is the tolerance used to check the convergence of the Richardson iteration.`richardson_max_its` is the maximum number iterations allowed for Richardson iterations.
+`richardson_rel_tol` or `richardson_abs_tol` is the tolerance used to check the convergence of the Richardson iteration. `richardson_max_its` is the maximum number iterations allowed for Richardson iterations.
 These parameters are controlled by the corresponding variables given in +Input parameters+.
 If `richardson_postprocessor` is specified, its `PostProcessor` value is used as the convergence metric.
 Otherwise Griffin uses the L2 norm difference of the angular flux solution between successive Richardson iterations, which is added to `richardson_postprocessor` with the name of `flux_error` internally. `richardson_rel_tol` is the tolerance for the ratio of the `richardson_postprocessor` value of the current iteration to that of the first iteration.
 `richardson_value` is for the console output purpose to show the history of `PostProcessor` values over Richardson iterations, and it is set to be `eigenvalue`.
 `inner_solve_type` is about the way to perform the inner solve of the Richardson iteration.
 There are three options: `none`, `SI` and `GMRes`. `none` is just a direct transport operator inversion per residual evaluation, while scattering source is updated together for `SI` and `GMRes` per residual evaluation.
 The latter two options involve more number of transport sweeps per residual evaluation than `none`, leading to the reduction of the number of residual evaluations and possibly the total run time.
 For `GMRes`, the scattering source effect is accounted for at once by performing the GMRes iterations and `max_inner_its` is the maximum number of GMRes iterations.
 For `SI`, the scattering source effect is accounted for by performing source iterations and `max_inner_its` is the maximum number of source iterations.

 `fixed_point_solve_outer` is configured to allow Griffin to invoke the Picard iteration between Griffin and its sub-app (H.T. and nekRS) calculations outside the Richardson iteration.
 This approach has been demonstrated to be more computationally efficient for weakly coupled problems in the multiphysics hierarchy.
 The convergence criterion is based on the temperature field with a relative tolerance `custom_rel_tol` of +1e-5+.

-`coarse_element_id` is a name of the extra element integer ID assigned in the mesh file.
+`coarse_element_id` is the name of the extra element integer ID assigned in the mesh file.
 If the CMFD solve does not converge, one can try different options for `diffusion_eigen_solver_type` which is the eigenvalue solver for CMFD.
 There are four options: `power`, `arnoldi`, `krylovshur` and `newton`. `newton` is the default which is recommended to stick with.
 If `newton` does not converge a solution, either `krylovshur` is the second option to go with, or `cmfd_prec_type` can be changed to `lu` from its default value of `boomeramg` for a small problem.
 Also one can try `cmfd_closure_type=syw` or `cmfd_closure_type=pcmfd` as different ways, but it is recommended to stick with its default value of `traditional_cmfd`.

 !listing lfr/7pin_cardinal_demo/NT.i start=[Executioner] end=[] include-end=True